Autism Wellbeing Founder, Dr. Cyndy Hayes

-Moving forward, Aging with Autism, will be known as Autism Wellbeing with the focus of creating joyful lives for adults with classic autism.
-We believe our new focus will allow us to better serve the most vulnerable and “invisible” adults with classic autism.
+Moving forward, Aging with Autism, will be known as Autism Wellbeing with the focus of creating joyful lives for adults with severe autism and other Co-Morbid Severe Behavioral Disorders.
+We believe our new focus will allow us to better serve the most vulnerable and “invisible” adults with a Co-Morbid Severe Behavior Disorder.
 This population represents as many as half of the individuals on the spectrum.
 It includes many who are nonverbal, have complex behaviors including self injury and aggression and have historically been most at risk for institutionalization.
 The services and support look different for these individuals but their opportunity for joyful lives is within our grasp.

-We must increase the visibility of adults with classic autism and provide better support, higher quality of life, and holistic wellbeing for these individuals, their families and their caregivers.
+We must increase the visibility of individuals with severe autism and other Co-Morbid Severe Behavior Disorders (CSBD) and provide better support, higher quality of life, and holistic wellbeing for these individuals, their families and their caregivers.

-Autism Wellbeing is working with other individuals and organizations in the public and private sector who share the vision of creating joyful lives for adults with classic autism.
+Autism Wellbeing is working with other individuals and organizations in the public and private sector who share the vision of creating joyful lives for adults with CSBD.

-Autism Wellbeing will lead an initiative to demonstrate what life for these deserving individuals and those who support them looks like at its best.
-It will include a trans-disciplinary professional team using evidence based best practices and will include a research component to inform others making decisions that can improve quality of life.
+Autism Wellbeing will lead initiatives that demonstrate what life for these deserving individuals and those who support them looks like at its best.
+We are working on two life changing initiatives:

-We hope to support individuals with classic autism, their families and their professional care providers through a weekly Podcast featuring interviews with those dedicated to their wellbeing.
-Listen to our current podcast and previous episodes and download other important resources.
+We hope to support individuals with CSBD, their families and their professional care providers through a monthly Podcast featuring interviews with those dedicated to their wellbeing.
+Stay tuned for podcast announcements!